jarmex/myconfig/README.md

 ## Nvim

 The directory structure for the nvim configuration is shown below where the lua folder contains all the configuration for LSP and the plugin.
+Currently, the configuration only support Neovim 0.8+.
 I am using [packer.nvim](https://github.com/wbthomason/packer.nvim) for my plugin/package manager

 ```
 nvim